-The deadline for Fall 2018 is February 15th 2018.
+The Spring 2019 deadline is August 1st 2018.
+The deadline for Fall 2019 is February 15th 2019.
 Fall decisions will be emailed to students by April.
-The Spring 2018 deadline is August 1st 2017.
 It is advised to apply as early as possible for any given term.

-Please see the Curriculum Sheet (PDF) for a complete list of courses and prerequisites.
+Please see the page-11 of the master’s handbook (PDF) for a complete list of courses and prerequisites.
 Not every student will need all of the prerequisites/leveling courses.
 Those students from Civil Engineering, Architecture, Building Construction, and Construction Management programs will be able to waive many of the prerequisites.
 The prerequisites may be taken as leveling courses once a student has been accepted to the master’s program.
-Waiving of prerequisites is done only after a student matriculates into the master’s degree program.
+Waiving of prerequisites is done via exams just prior to a student matriculating into the master’s degree program.

-Both the MCM and MSCM degrees, along with the Sustainable Construction major, are classified as involving science, technology, engineering, and math (STEM) by the United States government.
+Both the MCM and MSCM degrees, along with the Sustainable Construction major, are classified as involving science, technology, engineering, and math (STEM) by the United States Department of Education.